IBM/platinum-demos/docs/100-business-automation-using-ai-assistant-to-automate-sales-tasks/demo-script.md

 Today we’ll see how IBM watsonx Orchestrate uses conversational AI to help sales professionals get their work done quickly.

-Sales representatives spend their days doing many tasks.
-Much of their time is spent taking care of existing clients.
-But an important part of being a sales representative is finding new customers.
-This is a time-consuming but critical part of a sales representative's daily routine.<br/><br/>We’ll look at how watsonx Orchestrate plays the role of a digital assistant to reduce the time required to perform a repetitive task.
-In today's example, we'll see how an insurance sales representative performs a series of tasks that traditionally require the use of multiple systems.
-Because they use so many systems and applications in a day, sales representatives find it cumbersome to constantly switch between them.
+Insurance sales agents spend their days doing many tasks.
+Much of their time is spent taking care of existing clients, but an important part of being an insurance agent is finding new customers.<br/><br/>We’ll look at how watsonx Orchestrate plays the role of a digital assistant to reduce the time required to perform repetitive tasks.
+In today's example, we'll see how an agent performs a series of tasks that traditionally require the use of multiple systems.
+Because they use so many systems and applications in a day, agents find it cumbersome to constantly switch between them.

-Let’s look at how we can help sales reps become more efficient and effective in carrying out these daily responsibilities.
-Prior to watsonx Orchestrate, sales reps in a brokerage office dedicated a few hours per week to sending prospecting emails for upsell and cross-sell.
+Let’s look at how we can help agents become more efficient and effective in carrying out these daily responsibilities.
+Prior to watsonx Orchestrate, agents in an insurance office dedicated a few hours per week to sending prospecting emails for upsell and cross-sell.
 The steps of this process were:
 1. Search the CRM system for customers that meet certain criteria.
 2. Determine the best upsell and cross-sell products to offer each customer.
 3. Write a customized email to each customer.
 4. Send each customer an e-mail.

-We will see in the demo how quickly IBM watsonx Orchestrate can assist insurance sellers in performing this sequence of tasks.
+We will see in the demo how quickly IBM watsonx Orchestrate can assist agents in performing this sequence of tasks.

 <br/>
 </details>